 The first volume of the Polytechnic College yearbook in aught-six was dedicated to Methodist Bishop Joseph Key (born in 1829—only three years after the death of Thomas Jefferson).
 (Yearbook photos from Amon Carter Museum.)

-Two faculty members.
-(Don’t you know that W. F. Mister became a professor just so he would no longer have to answer to “Mr. Mister”?)
+(Don’t you know that W. F. Mister achieved the title of “professor” just so he would no longer have to answer to “Mr. Mister”?)

 The Polytechnic College freshman class yell was “Look out for me, look out for mine, we’ll be the Goods in 1909.”

 Most of the student body (including members of the Wild West Club) was born about the time of the Short-Courtright shooting.

 The Poly baseball team opened the 1906 season against its cross-town rivals at Fort Worth University.
 At the Major League level in 1906 American League teams were Chicago White Sox, New York Highlanders, Cleveland Naps, Philadelphia Athletics, St. Louis Browns, Detroit Tigers, Washington Senators, and Boston Americans.
 National League teams were Chicago Cubs, New York Giants, Pittsburgh Pirates, Philadelphia Phillies, Brooklyn Superbas, Cincinnati Reds, St. Louis Cardinals, and Boston Beaneaters.